-Early Help is defined as anything that supports children, young people, and their families to achieve their potential, by either preventing difficulties, or stopping those getting worse.
+Early Help is defined as anything that supports children, young people, and their families to achieve their potential and improve their resilience and outcomes, by either preventing difficulties, or reducing the chances of them getting worse.

 Early Help is about providing the right help, at the right time, in the right place.
 Our belief is that children and young people are best supported by people they know and trust.